The Summit Difference

 - Academic Center fully equipped for educational instruction with 3,500 sq. ft. of classroom, clinical, and medical space

-Students are on campus and attend school on Monday, Tuesday, and Wednesday.
+Students in Achievement are on campus and attend school on Monday, Tuesday, and Wednesday.
 On Thursday they depart for a four-day expedition.
 Adventure activities differ during each week’s expedition, designed to meet the emotional and physical needs of the students.
 This model encourages students to bring the skills and lessons learned in the backcountry into the social community on campus and practice those skills in a setting that more closely resembles home or boarding school.

 Students enroll in 3-4 individually selected courses based on their course of study prior to admission.
 The courses they are enrolled in while at Summit allow them to earn a half credit in each subject upon completion of the course in full.